datareel/fcrypt/README.txt

 number for the cert you are using.
 You can list the smart card objects with the 'pkcs11-tool --list-objects' command.

-Add your smart cart cert to the encrypted file:
+Add your smart card cert to the encrypted file:

 > ./fcrypt --key=${HOME}/.keys/temp.key --add-smartcard-cert --smartcard-cert-id=01 --smartcard-username=testuser testfile.enc